This article covers:

 When importing commercial card transactions under Amex (GL1025) feeds, we will filter out and not show the payment received transactions for paying off your Amex cards.

-Our QuickBooks Online, Xero, Intacct, and NetSuite integrations include the ability to export your company card transactions from Expensify directly to the specific company cards in QuickBooks Online, Xero, Intacct, or NetSuite.
+Our QuickBooks Online, Quickbooks Desktop, Xero, Intacct, and NetSuite integrations include the ability to export your company card transactions from Expensify directly to the specific company cards set up in your accounting system.
 Here, we’ll go over how you can connect the company cards to accounts and perform an export.

 Before you get started, you'll need to:

-- have set up company cards in QuickBooks Online, Xero, Intacct, or NetSuite
+- Have set up company cards in QuickBooks Online, Quickbooks Desktop, Xero, Intacct, or NetSuite

-- have connected QuickBooks Online, Xero, Intacct, or NetSuite to Expensify and have configured non-reimbursable expenses to export to credit card (for QuickBooks Online) or to export to to Journal Entries or both Expense Reports and Journal Entries (for NetSuite)
+- Have connected QuickBooks Online, Quickbooks Desktop, Xero, Intacct, or NetSuite to Expensify and have configured non-reimbursable expenses to export to credit card (for QuickBooks Online or Desktop) or to export to to Journal Entries or both Expense Reports and Journal Entries (for NetSuite)

-- be a Domain Admin to link the cards, and to export these expenses to QuickBooks Online, Xero, or NetSuite
+- Be a Domain Admin to link the cards, and to export these expenses to QuickBooks Online, Quickbooks Desktop, Xero, or NetSuite

-Linking your company cards in Expensify to credit card accounts in QuickBooks Online or NetSuite
+Linking your company cards in Expensify to credit card accounts in QuickBooks Online, Quickbooks Desktop, NetSuite, Xero, or Intacct.

-- First, sync your QuickBooks Online, Xero, or NetSuite connection
+- First, sync your QuickBooks Online, Quickbooks Desktop, Xero, Intacct, or NetSuite connection.

-- Find the card that you want to associate with the credit card account in QuickBooks Online, Xero, or NetSuite
+- Find the card that you want to associate with the credit card account in your accounting system.

 - Using the cog on the right-hand side of the page, select the corresponding credit card account.

-Exporting company card charges from Expensify to credit card accounts in QuickBooks Online, Xero, or NetSuite
+Exporting company card charges from Expensify to credit card accounts in QuickBooks Online, Quickbooks Desktop, Xero, or NetSuite

 Just a reminder: To export non-reimbursable expenses to specific credit card accounts, you’ll need to be a Domain Admin in Expensify.
-Exporting to QuickBooks Online as a non-Domain Admin will result in the expenses being assigned to the default credit card account, as defined in the expense policy.
-Exporting to NetSuite as a non-Domain Admin will result in the expenses being assigned to the default account, as defined in the expense policy.
-Exporting to Xero as a non-Domain Admin will result in the expenses being assigned to the default account, as defined in the expense policy.
+Exporting to your directly connected accounting system as a non-Domain Admin will result in the expenses being assigned to the default credit card account (assigned in the configuration window for your connection) as defined in the expense policy.

 Automatic Statement Reporting